Ark of the Covenant in Ethiopia (Axum/Aksum) – Legend, Church, and Location

 What to Experience:

-- Ruins associated with Queen of Sheba's palace
+- Explore ruins associated with the Queen of Sheba's palace.

 For the Diaspora: